 Whether you’re looking for that next marketing job here in Washington or whether you’re happily employed but keeping your options open, it pays to stay on top of your skills to stand out from the competition.

 You likely know that content is king in today’s digital age and social media skills are essential.
-But did you know that your ability to use Excel and being an excellent public speaker also are important skills to cultivate to stay competitive?
+But did you know that your ability to use Excel and being an excellent public speaker also are important marketer skills to cultivate to stay competitive?